What is Diabetes?

 Prediabetes means the body is having trouble getting your blood sugar down to a healthy range, but it hasn’t yet reached the level of Type 2 diabetes.

-If you’ve been told by your doctor that you have prediabetes, you can reduce your risk of developing Type 2 diabetes by improving your diet, increasing your physical activity and losing weight if you are overweight.
+If you’ve been told that you have prediabetes, you can reduce your risk of developing Type 2 diabetes by improving your diet, increasing your physical activity and losing weight if you are overweight.

 Learn more about prediabetes.